Notice: The vehicle does not need an elaborate break-in. But it will perform

 On vehicles with an automatic transmission, the shift lever must be in P (Park)

 to turn the ignition switch to the LOCK/OFF position.
 See Parking Brake .
-WARNING While driving, only shut the vehicle off in an emergency.
+While driving, only shut the vehicle off in an emergency.
 If the vehicle cannot be pulled over, and must be shut off while driving, turn

 the ignition to ACC/ACCESSORY.
 The steering can bind with the wheels turned off center.
 If this happens, move